moja-global/Land_Sector_Datasets/Land_Sector_Data_Analysis/Land_Sector_Dataset_Description.md

 some files within the subdirectory have the suffixes:

-> A1FI (fossil fuel intensive),
+A1FI (fossil fuel intensive),

-> A1 ( new and efficient technologies),
+A1 ( new and efficient technologies),

-> A2 (a very heterogenic world with focus on family values and local traditions),
+A2 (a very heterogenic world with focus on family values and local traditions),

-> B1 (a world without materialism and launch of clean technologies),
+B1 (a world without materialism and launch of clean technologies),

-> B2 (a world with focus on local solutions for economic and ecological sustainability),
+B2 (a world with focus on local solutions for economic and ecological sustainability),

 Within the climate directory the files:

-> **IPCC_ClimateZoneMap.tif:** Contains the geotiff IPCC climate zone map.
+**IPCC_ClimateZoneMap.tif:** Contains the geotiff IPCC climate zone map.

-> **IPCC_ClimateZoneMap_Vector.geojson:** contains the vectorised format fo the geotiff IPCC climate zone map.
+**IPCC_ClimateZoneMap_Vector.geojson:** contains the vectorised format fo the geotiff IPCC climate zone map.
 This file has the properties:

     CLASS_NAME	geometry

-> **KoppenGeigerClimateShifts.zip**: This file contains the zips of the Koppen Geiger Climate shifts.
+**KoppenGeigerClimateShifts.zip**: This file contains the zips of the Koppen Geiger Climate shifts.

 # 4. Land Cover

-> The Land ccover directory has four principal subdirectories:
+The Land ccover directory has four principal subdirectories:

-## 4.1 Biomass Carbon: The Biomas Carbon is further subdivided into:
+## 4.1 Biomass Carbon
+The Biomas Carbon is further subdivided into:

 ### 4.1.1 Above Ground Live Biomass: